Managing symptoms and side effects

 Codeine containing medications such as Panadeine and Panadeine Forte is effective for moderate to strong pain but you will need a prescription from your oncologist or GP to purchase it.

-The opiate painkillers are the prescription drugs that provide the backbone of managing moderate or more severe pain.
+Opiate painkillers are prescription drugs that provide the backbone of managing moderate or more severe pain.
 There are quite a number of different versions of opiate painkillers, and new ones are introduced from time to time.
 The usual approach is the use of a slow-release form – these are either oral medications or patches that are placed on the skin and renewed every few days.
 Examples are:

 - Oxycontin, Targin and Endone (containing oxycodone)